qbit-glitch/golang_notes/src/projects/RestAPI/part_5.md

 - Over-Obfuscation
 - Ignoring Security Best Practices
 - Obfuscation does not guarantee protection against determined attackers.
 It's essential to remain vigilant and continuously assess security.

+## Adjustments before final binary

+When we deploy our API, our certificate and key are going to be placed in a specific folder and our application binary is going to use the certificate and key from that location.
+So we need to det the path to our certificate and key be known to our API binary.
+And usually the path to your certificate and key will be stored in the environment variable.
+Certificate file path is going to start from the root folder.

+We will be deploying it on our computer for testing purposes.
+So in that case, we can `embed` this .env file along with the binary.